 Rain alone is the most common for 3.9 months, from May 29 to September 24.
 The highest chance of a day with rain alone is 26% on August 9.

 Daily Chance of Precipitation

-The rainless period of the year lasts for 262 days, from September 19 to June 8.
-The least rain falls around January 1, with and average total accumulation of 0.0 inches.
+The rainless period of the year lasts for 8.6 months, from September 19 to June 8.
+The least rain falls around January 1, with an average total accumulation of 0.0 inches.

 Average Monthly Rainfall